Hybrid Commerce Merges Digital and Physical Worlds Together

 Establish partnerships with physical retailers.

 Just as some ecommerce businesses work with Amazon, consider working with established retailers before building your own physical presence.
-This is a good way of determining the appetite for your products in physical locations.
+This is a good way to determine the appetite for your products in physical locations.

-Working into an existing ecosystem (think Walmart) is easier than trying to build your own.
+Working into an existing ecosystem (think Walmart) is easier than trying to build your own, while still providing valuable data for future efforts.

 Craft a brick-and-mortar store.

 Your digital storefront should be easy to use and make the buyer process simple.
-Include advanced functionality like video and make sure your product catalog is SEO friendly.
+Include advanced functionality (like videos that help show off your items) and make sure your product catalog is SEO friendly.

 Run omnichannel marketing campaigns.